bethinkpl/elastic-apm-laravel/README.md

 |APM_BACKTRACEDEPTH | Defaults to `25`.
 Depth of backtrace in query span. |
 |APM_RENDERSOURCE   | Defaults to `true`.
 Include source code in query span. |
 |APM_HTTPLOG        | Defaults to `true`.
 Will record HTTP requests performed via GuzzleHttp. |
+|APM_SAMPLING       | Defaults to `100`.
+Sets the percentage of transactions that will be reported to APM (ranges from 0 to 100).

 You may also publish the `elastic-apm.php` configuration file to change additional settings: